benji-york/twotieredkanban/doc/index.rst

 How it fits in with other agile practices
 =========================================

-Like any other agile practice, feature-flow is a part of a larger agile process that teams should tailor to their needs and experience through a process of "inspect and adapt".
+Like any other agile practice, feature flow is a part of a larger agile process that teams should tailor to their needs and experience through a process of "inspect and adapt".
 Just as software should be built incrementally, so should you evolve your agile processes